 That’s why we were pleasantly surprised when we stumbled across the BS22 Loudspeaker by Pioneer that goes for around $120 on Amazon.
 The price tag isn’t ludicrous and we all know how good the company is in making high-end audio equipment, so let’s see if that’s true for this model.

-SP-BS22’s predecessor, the 21 version, has a smaller driver packed in a minimalistic box, so if you’re operating with a limited area it’s maybe a good idea to check out this speaker as well.
-It’s not quite powerful, but it still offers that unique bass reflex technology characteristic for almost every Pioneer item.
+SP-BS22’s predecessor, the 21 version, has a smaller driver packed in a minimalistic box, so if you’re operating with a limited area it’s maybe a good idea to check out these bookshelf speakers as well.
+They’re not quite powerful but still offer that unique bass reflex technology characteristic for almost every Pioneer item.

 This feature allows the 4-inch driver to capture a clean bass line that doesn’t feel like it’s overpowering the mid and high pitched tones.
 All of this wouldn’t be possible if the company decided to go with a low-quality material when creating the dome for both the driver and the tweeter.

 The driver is made from textured polypropylene, which makes the dome strong enough and capable of standing still even when you put it against music with sounds that go extremely close to the low-frequency range.
 The soft dome type tweeter works well with the woofer and is great at managing the sound direction and customizing the sound image and signature to the needs of the environment you set the speakers in.

 You’ll notice how the quality of the build is way above the industry standard for products in this price range when you start checking out all the additional elements that the driver itself possesses.
 With the help of a very rigid dust cap whose role is to emphasize the effect of the voice coil thus improving the clarity of the produced sound, the SP-BS22-LR stands out among its peers.
 That’s why we were not surprised when we noticed the hidden vent pole on the back of the speaker, it controls the amount of air accumulated in the box, which is extremely helpful during heavy usage.